sfera-labs/sfera-app-webapp/src/site/markdown/components/Input.md

 ### valueRegex

 Specifies a regex to validate the value.
-If the regex doesn't match, the value is not sent to the server
+If the regex doesn't match, the value is not sent to the server.
 <table class='attrTable table' style='width:auto'><tr><td><b>Type:</b></td><td>regexp</td></tr></table>